 Contact details – Include the name, job role, email address and phone number of relevant contacts, for journalists who want more information.

 See an example of a fundraising campaign draft press release from the charity Barnados here.
-An example we put together is below (not for a fundraising campaign, but perhaps useful for seeing the format):

 Make sure you have the name, phone number and email address of the person you’re contacting (as you’ll usually need to phone the person after you have emailed them).

 #5 How do I find journalists to contact?